kcha/gopro_renamer/README.md

 GP020893.mp4    <- multi-video B3
 ~~~~

-When sorted, I would prefer to see `GP010892.mp4` to come after `GOPR0892.mp4`.
-For example,
-files could be renamed as the following:
+When sorted, the chaptered videos are not naturally ordered together as one
+would expect. `gopro_renamer` addresses this by renaming your files into
+something like this:

 ~~~~
 GOPR0891.mp4 -> GOPR0891_1.mp4
 GOPR0892.mp4 -> GOPR0892_1.mp4